 Snippets define reusable interface parts.
 They can be used on both pages and layouts.
 By using snippets you can make changes in fewer places when you modify the interface.
 For example, you can have a snippet that is used both in the contents area of a template grid and in a data view.
 If you change something in the snippet, that change will show up in both places.

-The canvas width property defines the width in pixels of the snippet in the snippet editor.
-It is purely used for editing purposes; this property has no effect on the actual application.
+Canvas width defines the width in pixels of the page in the page editor.
+It is purely used for editing purposes; this property has no effect on the width of the page in the actual application.

 Default value: 800

-The canvas height property defines the preferred minimum height in pixels of the snippet in the snippet editor.
-It is purely used for editing purposes; this property has no effect on the actual application.
+Canvas height defines the preferred minimum height in pixels of the page in the page editor.
+It is purely used for editing purposes; this property has no effect on the height of the page in the actual application.

 Default value: 600